klust/windows-client-HPC/docs/5_Issues/5_01_SSH_key_management.md

     ss -a | grep -q $SSH_AUTH_SOCK
     if [ $? -ne 0   ]; then
         rm -f $SSH_AUTH_SOCK
-        ( setsid socat UNIX-LISTEN:$SSH_AUTH_SOCK,fork,umask=077 EXEC:"$HOME/.wsl/npiperelay.exe -ei -s //./pipe/openssh-ssh-agent",nofork & ) >/dev/null 2>&1
+        ( setsid socat UNIX-LISTEN:$SSH_AUTH_SOCK,fork,umask=077 EXEC:"/mnt/c/Users/$USER/.wsl/npiperelay.exe -ei -s //./pipe/openssh-ssh-agent",nofork & ) >/dev/null 2>&1
     fi
     ```

-    (The `umask=077` part in the line above can in most cases be omitted as
+    The `umask=077` part in the line above can in most cases be omitted as
     the UNIX domain socket is created in the home diretory and hence shouldn't be
-    accessible to others anyway.)
+    accessible to others anyway.

+    The piece of code also assumes that `npiperelay.exe` was installed in the `.wsl1`
+    subdirectory in your Windows home directory (`c:\Users\<your-user-name>`) and that
+    you use the same user name in your WSL Linux distribution and in Windows.

 There are a few caveats: